KeckObservatory/RemoteObserving/README.md

         - It is also possible to use the built in VNC viewer on macOS, but we have seen a few instances where the screen freezes and the client needs to be closed and reopened to get an up to date screen.

-## Download and Install Keck VNC software
+## Install the Keck Remote Observing software

 (NOTE: Examples below assuming a user named 'observer' and installing to home directory)